xiaochun-z/zhttpd/README.md

 # zhttpd
-a light http server without any configuration, suitable for doing testing locally.
+a simple http server without any configuration, suitable for doing testing locally.

-launch zhttpd, put html files to 'public_html' folder. put your html/css/js file to public_html folder.
+put your html/css/js file to public_html folder.

 directory tree: